 17 - 28 March 2025

-• Narrative: The four young female bugs Mary, Vanessa, Chloe, and Freya are having a sleepover.
-Way after their bedtime, they start making up grand stories, and take turns telling them.
+Narrative: Four young female bugs are having a sleepover and start making up grand stories, taking turns telling them.
 Their tale starts in the Middle Ages but quickly fades into other scenarios, taking the bugs to the sea, the Wild West, and even to space!

-• Gameplay: Point-and-Click - The player progresses through the diffent scenarios by interacting with the scene in a certain way.
+Gameplay: Point-and-Click - The player progresses through the different scenarios by interacting with the scene in a certain way.

-• Takeaways: Incorporating feminist themes not as plot, but as tonality; Reiterating a game based on the class' feedback
+Takeaways: Incorporating feminist themes not as plot, but as tonality; Reiterating a game based on the class's feedback